-Keep your presentations concise and focused.
-A reflector of our miniature attention spans: the average snap (Snapchat social media) lasts all of 5 seconds.
+Reflecting our miniature attention spans: the average snap (Snapchat social media) lasts all of 5 seconds.

-You need to be able to get people aligned with you in less time and in a more cluttered environment.
+There is one single work that will get people aligned with you in less time and in a more cluttered environment.
 Successful sales pros use this word to overcome objections.

 It all goes back to childhood.